 The Chairman of the Board and Chief Executive Officer has been delegated the authority to approve equity grants, including stock options, to employees who are not elected officers of Kimberly-Clark.
-These grants include scheduled annual grants, which are subject to an annual limit set by the Committee, and recruiting and special employee recognition and retention grants, which may not exceed 200,000 shares in any calendar year.
+These grants include scheduled annual grants, which are subject to an annual limit set by the

+Committee, and recruiting and special employee recognition and retention grants, which may not exceed 200,000 shares in any calendar year.
 The Chairman of the Board and Chief Executive Officer is not permitted to make any grants to any of our elected officers, including our executive officers.

 Annual stock option grants to non-elected officers are effective on the same date as the annual stock option grants to our elected officers.
 Recruiting, special recognition and retention stock-based awards are made on a pre-determined date following our quarterly earnings release.
-In May 2013, our Chief Executive Officer authorized an aggregate of 1.88 million options, performance-based restricted share units and time-vested restricted share units to employees who are not elected officers.
-In 2013, our Chief Executive Officer also authorized an aggregate of 20,056 shares underlying recruiting and retention grants, consisting of time-vested restricted share units.
+In April 2014, our Chief Executive Officer authorized an aggregate of 1.68 million options, performance-based restricted share units and time-vested restricted share units to employees who are not elected officers (which number reflects an adjustment to the number of options for the Halyard Health spin-off).
+In 2014, our Chief Executive Officer also authorized an aggregate of 44,161 shares (as adjusted for the spin-off with respect to the number of options) underlying recruiting and retention grants, consisting of options, performance-based restricted share units and time-vested restricted share units.